Asthma trigger: Long-term control

 Other than drugs, an alternative treatment method is de-sensitization, which involves exposure to a well-controlled, small and increasing amounts of specific allergen over a long duration of time.
 The rationale is to trigger antigen competition by the development of allergen-specific IgG antibodies, which can reduce to risk of an allergic response.

 Long-acting beta-agonists such as salmetrol had been used in combination with corticosteroids to control asthma symptoms.
 They are drugs that can stimulate the beta-2 adrenergic receptors and mediate a bronchodilation effect for over 12 hours.
-However, a recent study in 2010 has found that this treatment method could increase the risk of asthma-related deaths and intubations.
-The Food and Drug Administration (FDA) is also recommending the discontinuation of the drug if asthma control has been achieved.
+However, a 2010 study has found that this treatment method could increase the risk of asthma-related deaths and intubations.
+The Food and Drug Administration (FDA) also recommends the discontinuation of the drug if asthma control has been achieved.